MariAyanami/DL-Sales-Forecasting/README.md

-# Sales Forecasting with Deep Learning\nThis repository contains a no
+# Sales Forecasting with Deep Learning\nThis repository contains a not